vdiazpliego/Final_Project_Financial_Fraud_Detection_with_ML/README.md

 When training the models, I used only a part of the data in order to be able to predict with the rest of the unused data and not overtrain the model in the first instance.
 (Train Test Split).

+The viability of the model is tested: Only the prediction of whether it is fraud or genuine fails 9 times out of 500,000 data.

+To improve the model, the model is trained with the full set of data from the Transfers and Cash Out DataFrame (only operations where we have detected fraud).
+With this action the model improves to 99.9989%, with an error of 30 predictions out of 3 million.